 - Employee involvement

-Each and every level has an important role in making sure safe procedures are followed at all times.
+Each and every level has an important role in making sure safety procedures are followed at all times.
 Even the most minor of mishaps cannot go ignored, because this fosters a culture of picking and choosing when to be safe as it suits the individual.